 To make the digital closed captions easier to read, you can choose the background color.
 The available background colors are listed below.
-Text and background cannot be set to the same color.

-White Yellow Black Green Magenta Cyan Red Blue
+White background is available only when the text is a color other than white.

+- White

+- Yellow

+- Black

+- Green

+- Magenta

+- Cyan

+- Red

+- Blue